Rappetor/Sovol-SV08-Mainline/README.md

 2. Use BalenaEtcher (https://github.com/balena-io/etcher/releases) to write the image to the **SD card**
   - Used in this example: balenaEtcher-win32-x64-1.19.21.zip (portable, so doesn't need an installer)
   - Open Balena Etcher -> choose Flash from file, browse and choose the downloaded CB1 image -> Select the **SD card** -> Flash! (this will erase everything on the SD card!)
+    - *Sidenote here: you could, if you choose here, run the printer from the SD card and skip the whole eMMC..
+Just so you know ;-)*
 3. Put the eMMC module in the USB adapter (again, mind the direction of the module, there is an arrow on the adapter) and put the USB adapter in your computer.
 4. We need to clear all the partitions from the eMMC (this will erase everything on the eMMC!):
   - In Windows open the command prompt (Win-R -> cmd) and run `diskpart` (be careful with diskpart, we don't want to erase the wrong disk here!)